 The School Board recognizes the importance of the school and home working together as partners in the education of each child as stated in the mission.
 The Calcasieu Parish Title I Family Policy encourages the engagement of all families.
 The district Title I Family Policy as well as each school's Family Policy are jointly developed, written and annually reviewed by school staff and family members in order to improve and promote student academic success.
-These policies incorporate the requirements under the No Child Left Behind Act of 2001, section 1118 of the Elementary and Secondary Act.
-Title I is a major provision of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the No Child Left Behind Act of 2001(NCLB).
-Title I, Part A -Improving the Academic Achievement of the Disadvantaged provides assistance for students in high-poverty schools.
+These policies incorporate the requirements under the Every Student Succeeds Act 2015, section 1118 of the Elementary and Secondary Act.
+Title I is a major provision of the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act of 2015 (ESSA).
+Title I, Part A - Improving the Academic Achievement of the Disadvantaged provides assistance for students in high-poverty schools.
 In order to accomplish our mission, the following policies have been developed to ensure family engagement in the CPSB Title I Schools.